One of our new favorite materials that we really love is the outdoor lightweight concrete. We find this to be a really nice and versatile material.

 Oxford dictionary

-Since the shell of the coconut has long been considered a discarded agricultural waste product, the use of mixing the coconut coir dust with cement and other materials is a way to use this agricultural waste in a new way.
+Since the shell of the coconut has long been considered a discarded agricultural waste product, mixing the coconut coir dust with cement and other materials is a new way to use this waste.

-The reason this came about is that scientists and others have been looking at coconut coir dust and coconut coir fiber as a material used in construction.
-They have been looking for a material to help defray the cost of building for many of the world’s population.
-One of the fibers they have tested extensively on is the cement and coconut coir mixture or what is now known as lightweight concrete.
+This came about because scientists and others have been looking at coconut coir dust and coconut coir fiber as a material used in construction.
+They have been looking for materials to help defray the cost of building for many of the world’s population.
+One of the fibers they have tested extensively is the cement and coconut coir mixture, now known as lightweight concrete.

-This invention of the lightweight concrete that is made from the coconut coir dust and cement is a perfect material for all kind of outdoor furniture and home decor products.
+This invention of lightweight concrete made from coconut coir dust and cement is perfect for all kinds of outdoor furniture and home decor products.
 Here are some of the properties of this natural fiber with cement:

-- Compression Strength – Though the compressive strength of the concrete decreased some with the natural fibers, the compression strength is still very good for construction purposes.
-It is considered to be very good for home decor and outdoor furniture manufacturing.
+• Compression Strength – Though the compressive strength of the concrete decreased some with the natural fibers, the compression strength is still very good for construction purposes.
+It is considered very good for home decor and outdoor furniture manufacturing.

-- Toughness – The coconut coir fibers and coconut coir dust will add some overall toughness to the concrete mixture.
+• Toughness – The coconut coir fibers and dust will add some overall toughness to the concrete mixture.

-- Crack free – The natural fibers in the concrete also mean fewer cracks.
-They found this to be a very good alternative to a traditional cement mixture in that there is much less cracking with lightweight concrete.
+• Crack-free – The natural fibers in the concrete also mean fewer cracks.
+They found this to be an excellent alternative to a traditional cement mixture in that there is much less cracking with lightweight concrete.

 This means that lightweight concrete or the coconut coir dust and cement mixture is an excellent choice for home decor products and outdoor and indoor furniture.